Pestil: Traditional Taste of Turkish Cuisine

 To offer a unique taste and fruit flavor to its consumers, the fruit pulp is one of the sweet delicacies consumed with pleasure in almost every region of Turkey.
 In Gümüşhane, which is registered by the Turkish Patent Institute, pestil production has become a sector in itself.
 Pestil is a type of churchkhela, which comes from Georgia originally.
 The pestil varieties produced in different ways from different fruits in the province of Gümüşhane have a taste that is famous all over the world with its flavor.

-The delicious pestil products, which were made centuries ago to consume fruit products outside of the season.
+The delicious pestil products were made centuries ago to consume fruit products outside the season.
 This is a traditional flavor that has reached today.
-Pestil is a foodstuff produced by blending fruits with high sugar content such as mulberry, grapes and sour cherries with milk, molasses and flour after being picked and cleaned in season.
+Pestil is a foodstuff produced by blending fruits with high sugar content such as mulberry, grapes, and sour cherries with milk, molasses, and flour after being picked and cleaned in season.

 What are the Benefits of Pestil?

-In addition to its aroma and flavor, fruit pulp varieties are a food item that provides numerous benefits for the human body thanks to its rich nutritional content.
+In addition to its aroma and flavor, fruit pulp varieties are food items that provide numerous benefits for the human body thanks to their rich nutritional content.
 We have compiled the benefits of fruit pulp, a powerful source of energy, for you.

-Churchkhela varieties produced from different fruits helps to strengthen and helps to regulate effect on the immune system thanks to their high content of vitamins and minerals.
+Churchkhela varieties produced from different fruits help to strengthen and helps to regulate the effect on the immune system thanks to their high content of vitamins and minerals.

 The fruit pulp is a powerful antioxidant for the human body, thanks to its high content of selenium.